 A successor test is referring to the new, statewide, summative assessment that will be given instead of AIMS.
 The new assessment will be used beginning in the 2014-2015 school year.

-There are two exemptions:
+There are three exemptions:

 - A student is an English Language Learner with less than two years of English instruction may not be retained.

 - If a student has an IEP in reading or language and the pupil’s parents/guardian agree that promotion is appropriate based on the pupil’s IEP.